-Modern enterprises face an evolving cyber landscape with an endless amount of challenges to overcome.
-We've all seen how cyber security has become a key concern with the ongoing threat of ransomware, cyber extortion, IP-theft and much more.
+Modern enterprises face an evolving cyber landscape with an endless number of challenges to overcome.
+We've all seen how cyber security has become a key concern with the ongoing threat of ransomware, cyber extortion, IP theft, and much more.

-Employees need to be able to spot social engineering attacks.
+The short answer is yes.
 Social engineering is a broad term that encompasses a variety of attacks where the employee is the target.
-The most popular form of social engineering used to attack enterprises today is phishing which includes email phishing, SMS phishing, voice phishing and malicious advertising.
+The most popular form of social engineering used to attack enterprises today is phishing, which includes email phishing, SMS phishing, voice phishing, and malicious advertising.

 One of the most effective ways to train and protect employees against social engineering attacks is to teach them how to spot phishing attempts.
 This training typically comes in the form of periodic phishing simulations.

 Employees are educated about the risks of phishing attacks through phishing simulation platforms.
-Modern phishing simulators include built-in training options designed to provide employees' with immediate training should they fall victim to a simulated phish, with optional micro-learning trainings which can be assigned at a later date.
+Modern phishing simulators include built-in training options designed to provide employees with immediate training should they fall victim to a simulated phish, with optional micro-learning training that can be assigned at a later date.

-As phishing simulations are typically conducted periodically, it provides employees with an opportunity to learn from their mistakes.
-If they fall victim for one phish, they'll learn from the training and become more resilient in future simulations.
-Additonally, by educating employees about the risks of phishing, they'll become familiare with the tools, processes and procedures to follow in the event they fall for a real phishing attack.
+As phishing simulations are typically conducted periodically, they provide employees with an opportunity to learn from their mistakes.
+If they fall victim to one phish, they'll learn from the training and become more resilient in future simulations.

 Phishing simulations contribute to enterprise security by promoting good security habits and hygiene among employees.
 By periodically conducting simulations, employees are kept vigilant on the importance of cyber security and how an attacker only needs to be successful once.
 This practice eventually leads to the development of a security-first mindset and culture among employees.

 Employees can also participate in gamification activities by reporting suspected phishing material.
 A key capability that phishing simulation platforms need to provide is employee risk scoring.
-By reporting suspected phishing and successfully completing assigned trainings, employees can decrease their internal risk score which can also become a key performance indicator tracked by the enterprise.
+By reporting suspected phishing and successfully completing assigned training, employees can decrease their internal risk score, which can also become a key performance indicator tracked by the enterprise.

-Just like how certain applications, software and operating systems are more prone to vulnerabilities than others, so are employees.
+Just like how specific applications, software, and operating systems are more prone to vulnerabilities than others, so are employees.
 Instead of conducting regular or more frequent patching, your most vulnerable employees need to be trained more frequently and have their access permissions evaluated.

 If you have an employee who consistently clicks on phishing material, and that same employee has administrative access to your most trusted assets, perhaps this access should be evaluated until they can prove their cyber resiliency.